jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The complex logarithm.md

 ##### _definition:_ logarithm

-Let $\Omega$ be [[Complex Analysis --- math-135/notes/Homotopy and simply connected domains#_definition _ simply connected|simply connected]] region containing $1$ but not $0$.
+Let $\Omega$ be [[Complex analysis --- math-135/notes/Homotopy and simply connected domains#_definition _ simply connected|simply connected]] region containing $1$ but not $0$.
 We define
 $$
 \begin{split}
 \log_{\Omega}(z) & : \Omega \to \mathbb{C} \\
  & :z \mapsto \int_{\gamma_{z}} \frac{1}{w} \, dw
 \end{split}
 $$
-Note that this is well defined by [[Complex Analysis --- math-135/notes/Homotopy and simply connected domains#_theorem _ deformation theorem|the deformation theorem]].
+Note that this is well defined by [[Complex analysis --- math-135/notes/Homotopy and simply connected domains#_theorem _ deformation theorem|the deformation theorem]].
 Further, it agrees with the real logarithm on some small interval around $1$, and thus, is a holomorphic extension of it (just choose the straight line path along the real axis).

 Now we can give an alternate definition of the principal branch of the logarithm —